rehamilton/README_Generator/Develop/README.md

   To install necessary dependencies, run the following command:

   ```
-  vbrgujqwo
+  npm install
   ```

   ## Usage

-  as a bveiroq
+  as a user
-  I can vneroq
+  I can create a readme
-  so that beoq
+  so that users can get mor information

   ## License

-  This project is licensed under the nroqw License
+  This project is licensed under the MIT License

   ## Contributing

-  boerq
+  none

   ## Tests